bahmanashtari/Portfolio/readme.md

 General knowledge of C, Java, C# and Python.
 Familiar with Unix terminal and bash scripting.
 Bi-Lingual (English and Farsi).

-# Professional Experience
-# OutPloy Inc, Front-end Developer August 2017 – December 2017 Folsom, CA.
-Participated in developing Myhhub as a proprietary web application using a costume built front end framework with Javascript, jquey, sass, css, and html.
-Worked with server side and database technologies such as; php, node, express and mysql.
-Used React/Redux to design and develop Myhhub 2.0 as isomorphic admin dashboard web application.
-Used new technologies for front-end web development such as; npm, yarn, webpack, es6 and babel, and Ajax technologies such as; redux-thunk, redux-saga, axios and fetch API.
-Used antd, semantic, and ionic plugins.
-Worked in agile software development lifecycle.
-Created api documentation for Myhhub and Myhhub 2.0.

 # Relevant coursework
 Data Structure and Algorithm Analysis